While Enjoying Duck’s Beaches, Be Safe, Be Courteous, Be Green; Keep it Beautiful and Clean.

 - Remember, by working together we can keep our beach beautiful and safe.

-From May 28 through September 5: Caffey’s Inlet, Barrier Island Stations, Schooner Ridge Drive, Christopher Drive, Four Seasons Lane.
+From May 26 through September 4: Caffey’s Inlet, Sprigtail Drive, Barrier Island Stations, Schooner Ridge Drive, Christopher Drive, Four Seasons Lane.

-From June 20 through August 12: South Snow Geese, Scarborough Lane, Plover Drive.
+From June 16 through August 12: Ocean Pines, South Snow Geese, Scarborough Lane, Plover Drive.

 Lifeguards also patrol our beach on ATV’s.
 Please heed words of caution, advisories, and/or the flying of red (no swimming) flags.
 They are issued for your safety!

 Locations and dates are subject to change based upon beach and weather conditions.

 The Town of Duck neither owns nor maintains any public beach access locations.
 The Town of Duck does not allow parking along state roads, and there are no public parking areas at beach accesses.
 Please check with the homeowners’ association for your vacation rental or with your rental company for beach access questions.